It took a while, but after all those years at CoCreate

 into the table first.
 Any subsequent references to anything called "type"

-or "Type" or "tYPE" would then resolve to System::Type, with the aforementioned
+or "Type" or "tYPE" would then resolve to System::Type

 consequences.